Smoke (film): Plot

 Rashid returns to Paul's apartment to give him a secondhand television as a gift.
 As Rashid tries to leave, Paul forces him to stay and to call his aunt to reassure her that he is safe.
 Paul finds almost $6,000 that Rashid has stashed in the apartment.
 When Paul confronts Rashid about the money, he reveals that he took the money from robbers, which is why he is in hiding.
 Paul implores Rashid to return the money.
 Rashid disappears without explaining where he has gone.
 Paul and Auggie track Rashid back to Cyrus' gas station.
 Rashid reveals his true identity.
 Cyrus finally understands that Rashid is in fact his son but initially rejects him.
 After an emotional breakdown, they reconcile.
 Rashid is hired to work at Auggie's shop.

 Auggie imports a box of Cuban cigars that he intends to sell to city officials; he has spent $5,000 on the shipment, the entirety of his savings.
 Rashid ruins the cigars when he is left to look after the shop on his own by allowing a sink to overflow.
 He gives Auggie the $5,000 to keep his job.
 Auggie initially refuses but eventually agrees to keep the money.
-Ruby McNutt, Auggie's ex-girlfriend, visits the shop and asks Auggie for money to cover rehab costs for a woman named Felicity, whom she says is his daughter and who is pregnant and on drugs.
+Ruby McNutt, Auggie's ex-girlfriend, visits the shop and asks Auggie for money to cover rehab costs for a woman named Felicity, who she says is his daughter and who is pregnant and on drugs.
 Auggie later gives her the same $5,000 that was given by Rashid.
 Auggie asks Ruby if Felicity really is his daughter, to which he receives an ambiguous response.

 Paul tells Auggie that he has been asked by The New York Times to write a story to be published on Christmas Day.
 With Paul suffering writer's block, Auggie offers to tell him the best Christmas story he has ever heard in exchange for lunch.
 Auggie tells a tender story about spending Christmas with a blind grandmother who at first thinks, and then pretends, he is her grandson.
 After the grandmother falls asleep, Auggie finds stacks of stolen cameras in the bathroom and decides to take one for himself.
 Weeks later, he regrets the theft and decides to return the camera, only to find that the grandmother has died in the meantime, meaning that she had spent her last Christmas with him.
 Paul is impressed by the story, but implicitly suspects that Auggie invented it.